SAFETAG/SAFETAG/en/adids/risk_modeling/input.md

 #### 2) Threat Brainstorming: The Pre-Mortem

 The Pre-Mortem is an exercise used to simplify the complex mapping tasks that the participants have just taken part in.
-With the process maps created the participants are to come up with the reasons that these process' could be disrupted and the consequences of those disruptions.
+With the process maps created the participants are to come up with the reasons that these processes could be disrupted and the consequences of those disruptions.

->"[This] Exercise is to ask planner to imagine that it is months into the future and that their plan has been carried out.
+>"[This] Exercise is to ask planners to imagine that it is months into the future and that their plan has been carried out.
 And it has failed.
 That is all they know; they have to explain why they think it has failed. they have to look for the causes that would make them say, "Of course, it wasn't going to work, because..."
 The idea is that they are breaking the emotional attachment to the plan's success by taking on the challenge of showing their creativity and competence by identifying likely sources of breakdown." - Klein

+Pre-Mortems are often used to analyze individual projects.
+While this may be appropriate for the organization under audit, it may be more useful for the auditor to ask organizational participants to consider a scenario of failure at a higher level of the organization's existence and mission.

 *NOTE:* There are other threat brainstorming activities besides pre-mortem that an auditor can use.
 We chose the pre-mortem activity as the basic activity taught for SAFETAG because it assumes that the participants have a realistic understanding of the threats that they face.
-In the future we will include activities for groups who feel un-realistically safe (Action Movie - Shostack ) or un-realistically at risk.

 Note that the narrative nature of this brainstorm often provides a lot of information that is not relevant to the current activity, but that the facilitator will want for future activities.
 This tends to include items such as assets, adversaries, risks, and consequences.
 There are many ways of capturing this data: